As large as it gets: Learning infinitely large Filters via Neural Implicit Functions in the Fourier Domain: Convolutions in the Frequency domain

-where $C$ is the number of filter channels and the complex-valued $m(x,y)$ in dimension $c$ is the $c$ the filter value in the frequency domain to be multiplied with $\mathcal{F}(g)(x,y)$ for featuremap $g$.
-Specifically, with the implicit function $F_\Phi$, we parameterize the multiplication weights with which the featuremaps are multiplied in the frequency domain based on equation \eqref{eq:freq_conv} by point-wise multiplication.
-The number of output channels of the MLP is equivalent to the number of channels $C$ for the convolution and its hidden dimensions determine the expressivity of each learned filter, which we term \emph{Neural Implicit Frequency Filter (NIFF)}.\\
+where $C$ is the number of filter channels and the complex-valued $m(\omega_x,\omega_y)$ in dimension $c$ is the $c$-th filter value in the frequency domain to be multiplied with $\mathcal{F}(g)(\omega_x,\omega_y)$ for featuremap $g$.
+Specifically, with the implicit function $F_\Phi$, we parameterize the weights with which the featuremaps are multiplied in the frequency domain based on equation \ref{eq:freq_conv} by point-wise multiplication.
+The number of MLP output channels is equivalent to the number of channels $C$ for the convolution, and its hidden dimensions determine the expressivity of each learned filter, which we term \emph{Neural Implicit Frequency Filter (NIFF)}.
+In practice, the complex and real valued parts of NIFFs are independently parameterized.

-\textbf{Efficient Parameterization for Neural Implicit Frequency Filters as Stacked $1\times 1$ Convolutions.} While neural implicit functions allow parameterizing large filters with only a few model weights, their direct implementation would be highly inefficient.
-Therefore, we resume a trick that allows efficient training and inference using standard neural network building blocks.
-Specifically, we propose to represent the input $(x,y)$ to the MLP by the discrete spatial frequencies for which we need to retrieve filter values and arrange them in 2D arrays that formally resemble feature maps in CNNs but are fixed for all layers.
-Thus, the MLP gets as input one array encoding the $x$ coordinates and one encoding the $y$ coordinates as shown in Figure~\ref{fig:conv_vs_freqc}.

-Then, the MLP can be equivalently and efficiently computed using stacked $1\times 1$ convolutions, where the first $1\times 1$ convolution has input depth 2 for the two coordinates and the output layer $1\times 1$ convolution has output dimension $2\times C$ for $C$ complex values filters.
+\paragraph{Efficient Parameterization of NIFFs.} While neural implicit functions allow parameterizing large filters with only a few MLP model weights, their direct implementation would be highly inefficient.
+Therefore, we resume to a trick that allows efficient training and inference using standard neural network building blocks.
+Specifically, we arrange the input to the MLP, i.e.~the discrete spatial frequencies $(\omega_x,\omega_y)$ for which we need to retrieve filter values, in 2D arrays that formally resemble featuremaps in CNNs but are fixed for all layers.
+Thus, the MLP takes one input matrix encoding the $x$ coordinates and one encoding the $y$ coordinates as shown in Figure~\ref{fig:conv_vs_freqc}.
+Then, the MLP can be equivalently and efficiently computed using stacked $1\times 1$ convolutions, where the first $1\times 1$ convolution has input depth two for the two coordinates, and the output layer $1\times 1$ convolution has $C$ output dimensions.